 Say goodbye to your pet.
 Take a few final moments to express your feelings.
 You are not alone.
 There are many others experiencing similar grief.
 Pet loss is very difficult.
 There are many support groups and hotlines available to you.
 If you have any questions or concerns please contact our staff.
 We are here to help in any way.

-During this very emotional time we offer two options.
-For our established clients, we can perform an in house service so that you and your pet can be in a familiar setting or the most popular option having it performed in the clinic surrounded by our comforting and supportive team.
-Either decision you make is appropriate.
+During this very emotional time we offer an in clinic service where you and your pet can be surrounded by our comforting and supportive team.
 We provide a peaceful passing and give you as much time as you need with your beloved pet.
 We also light a candle in our reception area to let other clients know a euthanasia is in progress and to be considerate and keep the noise down.
 A sedative can also be given to the patient so that they can relax and be calm before the final injection is administered.
 It is sometimes helpful to say goodbye in this final setting.

 You may bring your deceased pet home with you for a private burial or we can make arrangements for cremation services.
 Cherry Ridge Veterinary Clinic has a professional relationship with Pet Memorial Services, a cremation service.
 They offer private or communal cremation services with or without the ashes returned to the owner, depending on your choice.They also offer a variety of urns, stones and jewelry.(See cremation tab)